jadounrahul/kartsnms/doc/API/Devices.md

 List devices for use with Oxidized.
 If you have group support enabled then a group will also be returned based on your config.

-> LibreNMS will automatically map the OS to the Oxidized model name if
+> KartsNMS will automatically map the OS to the Oxidized model name if
 > they don't match.

 Route: `/api/v0/oxidized(/:hostname)`